How to Calculate Odds: A Simple, Step-by-Step Guide

 • Odds = 1 : 3 (one chance it happens, three it doesn’t)

 A deeper discussion of how numerical probability differs from how likelihood is presented in markets is covered in difference between probability and implied probability.
-This distinction becomes especially important when odds are used as prices rather than pure representations of chance, as further explored in how probability and implied probability diverge in structured markets.
+This distinction becomes especially important when odds are used as prices rather than pure representations of chance.

 How to Calculate Odds (Basic Formula)